 Dependence of the relative signal at two frequencies on the concentration of S1 protein in PBS solution.

-The developing of our ultra-sensitive immunosensors will provide two critical advantages over current Sars-CoV-2 tests available on the market:
+The developing of our ultra-sensitive immunosensors will provide critical advantages over current Sars-CoV-2 tests available on the market:

 An ability to do rapid, accurate and massive testing of asymptomatic individuals

 Ability of sampling and detecting viruses spread over various surfaces

 The LD test has analytical sensitivity more than 1000 times higher than